Can I Put Mousse In My Hair After A Perm?

 On Wet/Damp Hair

-Applying mousse to damp hair will provide definition and allow you to control how much product you use.
+Applying mousse to damp hair will provide definition and allow you to control the amount of product you use.

 How To Use Mousse On A Perm